 In 2019, Volvo rolled out new truck cab designs that also offer more flexibility and comfort to a range of body types.
 These designs include more responsive steering, less force required to operate, adjustable seating, and controls that are easier to access.

-Explore our list of the best freight factoring companies and find out who has the lowest rates and how much freight factoring typically costs.
+Explore our list of the best truck factoring companies to see who has the lowest rates.

 Large-scale recruitment efforts and better, more inclusive truck designs are one thing.
 Retaining drivers just entering the industry by ensuring their safety and making trucking more inclusive are another.